P-p-H-d/mlib/README.md

 ### M-LIST

-This header is for creating single-linked list.
+This header is for creating [singly linked list](https://en.wikipedia.org/wiki/Linked_list).

+A linked list is a linear collection of elements, in which each element points to the next, all representing a sequence.

 #### LIST\_DEF(name, type, [, oplist])